ceejayps/ceejayps/README.md

 I base my work around Flutter, firebase, nodeJs, MongoDB, Docker, Postgres, and Unity3D with over 6 years of experience in software Development

 - Worked with a casino to develop a fast pace game which was implemented into their online catalog <br>
-- Developed, and managed servers and databases for 3 organizations with over 8000 users.
+- Developed, and managed servers and databases for 3 organizations with over 8000 users.<br><br>
-- Developed an app for the government of my country that is used to manage and organize payments for farmers.
+- Developed an app for the government of my country that is used to manage and organize payments for farmers.<br>
-- Created a game that was #1 trending in Playstore in my country for a year, with over 50,000 downloads.
+- Created a game that was #1 trending in Playstore in my country for a year, with over 50,000 downloads.<br>
-- Number 1 GitHub contributor from Jamaica in 2022.
+- Number 1 GitHub contributor from Jamaica in 2022.<br>
-- 6 years of CSharp and Unity3D.
+- 6 years of CSharp and Unity3D.<br>
-- 6 Years of Html, CSS, and JavaScript.
+- 6 Years of Html, CSS, and JavaScript.<br>
-- 3  years of PHP and MySQL
+- 3  years of PHP and MySQL<br>
-- 4 Years of flutter and dart.
+- 4 Years of flutter and dart.<br>
-- 4 Years of node.Js.
+- 4 Years of node.Js.<br>

 <!-- 🔭 I’m currently working on mastering app Development.